 Legislation passed by the U.S. Congress or Canadian Parliament or new regulations issued by federal agencies can significantly affect the revenues, costs and profitability of our business.
-For instance, in December 2009, a proposed bill called the "Surface Transportation Board Reauthorization Act of 2009" was introduced in the Senate but not advanced.
-In addition, more recently proposed bills such as the "Rail Shipper Fairness Act of 2015," if adopted, could increase government involvement in railroad pricing, service and operations and significantly change the federal regulatory framework of the railroad industry.
+For instance, more recently proposed bills such as the "Rail Shipper Fairness Act of 2015," if adopted, could increase government involvement in railroad pricing, service and operations and significantly change the federal regulatory framework of the railroad industry.
 Several of the changes under consideration could have a significant negative impact on FTAI's ability to determine prices for rail services, meet service standards and could force a reduction in capital spending.
 Statutes imposing price constraints or affecting rail-to-rail competition could adversely affect FTAI's profitability.